wilsonmar/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

    ### Verify with git reflog

-0. See the reference log:
+0. See the Git reference log:

    <pre><strong>
    git reflog